tarwn/lessthandot-hugo/blogs/content/posts/2010-01-20-2010-goals-for-eli-tarwn.md

 ## Strategic Goals for 2010

-I&#8217;m not going to come up with a plan on a Sunday morning while typing a blog article, and randomly creating strategic goals does not help me any more than it did the dozens of companies that have gone out of business recently.
+I'm not going to come up with a plan on a Sunday morning while typing a blog article, and randomly creating strategic goals does not help me any more than it did the dozens of companies that have gone out of business recently.
 Instead I am going to focus on building the steps I need to better understand my vision, my current state, and some potential strategic goals that would help me achieve that clearer state from where I am now.
-In short, I am going to build the plan I should have built but haven&#8217;t.
+In short, I am going to build the plan I should have built but haven't.

 ### 2010 Strategic Goals: Analysis and Planning